mnooner256/pyqrcode/README.md

 Requirements
 -------------------------

-The pyqrcode module only requires Python 2.7 or Python 3.
+The pyqrcode module only requires Python 2.6, Python 2.7 or Python 3.
 You may want to install pypng in order to render PNG files, but it is optional.

 Installation